Khalili Erguibi: Biography

 Khalili was born in 1925 in the region of Oued Saguia el-Hamra as a member of the nomadic Reguibat tribe who transhumed in the northeast of the Spanish Sahara.
 In 1956, he went to welcome and pledge allegiance to King Mohammed V after his return from exile, and joined as commander, the Southern Liberation Army (a branch of the Moroccan Army of Liberation).
 After the disbandment of the Moroccan Liberation Army, he surrendered arms to the Royal Moroccan Armed Forces and joined their Ranks.
 He was assigned to Tan Tan, Chefchaouen, Kenitra, Marrakech, Kasbah Tadla until his retirement in 1980.
 In 1963, he participated in the Sand War and was the commander of the Moroccan corps.
 The last time he saw his son Mohamed Abdelaziz, dates back to 1972, when he was part of the Royal Moroccan Army, while Mohamed Abdelaziz was continuing his studies in Rabat and decided to join the ranks of the Polisario without informing him.
-In an 2007 interview with Asharq Al-Awsat, he said, "I was working and assured to send him money so that he could continue his studies in Rabat, and I thought that he was persevering for the sake of knowledge achievement, but I was surprised that he was leaving Rabat in the direction of the Algerian capital."
+In a 2007 interview with Asharq Al-Awsat, he said, "I was working and assured to send him money so that he could continue his studies in Rabat, and I thought that he was persevering for the sake of knowledge achievement, but I was surprised that he was leaving Rabat in the direction of the Algerian capital."

 In 2001, he was received by King Mohammed VI, then appointed to the Royal Advisory Council for Saharan Affairs (CORCAS) in 2006.

 On 18 November 18 2016, he was awarded the Wissam Al Mokafaa Al Watania (National Order of Merit), by King Mohammed VI.